Maryland Route 191

+Maryland Route 191 (MD 191) is a state highway in southwestern Montgomery County in the U.S. state of Maryland.

+Known for most of its length as Bradley Boulevard, the highway runs 7.16 mi from MD 190 (River Road) in Potomac east through Bethesda to MD 185 (Connecticut Avenue) in Chevy Chase.
+Its S-shaped path serves an affluent area with many golf courses.

 Route description

 MD 191 begins at an intersection with MD 190 (River Road) southeast of the center of Potomac.
 Bradley Boulevard continues west as a county highway along the edge of Congressional Country Club to its end at Persimmon Tree Road, which connects Potomac with Cabin John.
 The named road's terminus is near another golf course, the TPC Potomac at Avenel Farm.
 MD 191 heads northeast as a two-lane undivided road along the edge of another part of Congressional Country Club and crosses Cabin John Creek before the route intersects Seven Locks Road.
 The highway continues east past Bethesda Country Club and temporarily expands to a wide two-lane divided highway around its overpass of I-495 (Capital Beltway).
 MD 191 passes to the north of Burning Tree Club, then curves southeast through the western parts of Bethesda.
 At Huntington Parkway, which leads east to MD 187 (Old Georgetown Road), the state highway veers south and intersects MD 188 (Wilson Lane).

 MD 191 veers east and expands to a six-lane divided highway at its intersection with MD 614 (Goldsboro Road).
-The highway intersects Arlington Road then passes under the Capital Crescent Trail; two of the routes's six lanes become parking lanes east of the trail underpass.
+The highway intersects Arlington Road, then passes under the Capital Crescent Trail; two of the routes's six lanes become parking lanes east of the trail underpass.
 MD 191's divided highway section ends at its intersection with MD 355 (Wisconsin Avenue) at the southern end of downtown Bethesda.
 The state highway continues east as Bradley Lane, a narrow two-lane undivided street that passes between Chevy Chase Country Club to the south and the town of Chevy Chase to the north.
 MD 191 reaches its eastern terminus at MD 185 (Connecticut Avenue) at the eastern end of the country club and the town.
-Bradley Lane continues east as a street that separates the town of Chevy Chase Village to the south from the village of Chevy Chase Section Three to the north.
-The street continues to MD 186 (Brookville Road), then after a jog on that state highway continues two blocks to a dead end in the village of Martin's Additions.